 Production on the rise

-90% of palm oil comes from Malaysia and Indonesia but predicted future hotspots include Nigeria and Cameroon.
-Orangutans, gibbons and tigers are among the 193 threatened species on the IUCN’s Red List that would be affected by the continued expansion of oil palm plantations into forest areas — a menagerie of biodiversity representing half of the world’s threatened mammals and almost two-thirds of threatened birds3.
+90% of palm oil comes from Malaysia and Indonesia but predicted future hot-spots include Nigeria and Cameroon.
+Orangutans, gibbons and tigers are among the 193 threatened species on the IUCN’s Red List that would be affected by the continued expansion of oil palm plantations into forest areas — a menagerie of biodiversity representing half of the world’s threatened mammals and almost two-thirds of threatened birds.

 How can you help?

 Check the label.
 Sustainable palm oil does exist, but it’s often more expensive.

 On a global level, there are many organisations working hard to regulate and improve the deforestation issues surrounding palm oil.
 But after 15 years only 17% of all palm oil produced is able to be labelled ‘certified sustainable palm oil’.

 Consumer pressure is the only thing that will make producers consider more sustainable practices.
 Check labels, ask questions, and look for RSPO certified palm oil, whose producers must adhere to strict guidelines.